 Oconee County Parks & Recreation is partnering with the University of North Georgia, the Keep Oconee County Beautiful Commission, and the Georgia Forestry Commission to conduct a tree inventory at Herman C. Michael Park.

-Volunteers are needed to help complete tree mapping, which will take place Friday, May 10 at two locations: the Bogart Sports Location from 9 a.m. to 11 a.m. and Heritage Park from 1 p.m. to 4 p.m.
+Volunteers are needed to help complete tree mapping, which will take place Friday, May 10 at two locations: the Bogart Sports Location from 9 a.m. to 11 a.m. and Heritage Park from 1 p.m. to 3 p.m.
 Individuals and groups are welcome to volunteer at one or both locations.
 No previous experience is necessary.
 Training and equipment to capture tree information will be provided.

-This tree survey will use geographic information system technology to create a catalog of each tree in Herman C. Michael Park, including exact location, species, size, and health.
+This tree survey will use geographic information system technology to create a catalog of each tree in the two parks, including exact location, species, size, and health.
 This data can be used to track the status of the tree population in the park over time.